-The Visual Pinball Engine (which we call "VPE") is an open source pinball simulator that you can use to create pinball games for Windows, macOS, and Linux.
-It's based on the famous Visual Pinball (often abbreviated "VP", or "VPX" for its latest version 10) meaning VPE's physics simulation matches that in VPX, and it can read and write the same file format.
+The Visual Pinball Engine (which we call "VPE") is an open-source pinball simulator that you can use to create pinball games for Windows, macOS, and Linux.
+It's based on the famous Visual Pinball (often abbreviated "VP" or "VPX" for its latest version 10), meaning VPE's physics simulation matches that in VPX, and it can read and write the same file format.

 An imported .vpx file in VPE, using Unitys' High Definition Render Pipeline.

+This documentation is mainly aimed at table creators ("authors").
 VPE is currently not in a state where it is usable by the general public ("players").
-Documentation about how to setup VPE to play will follow at a later stage.
+Documentation about how to set up VPE to play will follow at a later stage.